At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: On the occurrence of blow-ups

 The previous example dealt with how the common noise can provoke a blow-up.
-In the next example, we consider the converse situation, illustrating how the common noise may prevent blow-ups, starting from an initial condition for which the idiosyncratic model blows up.
+In the next example, we consider the converse situation, illustrating how the common noise may prevent blow-ups, while starting from an initial condition for which the idiosyncratic model blows up.

-\begin{example}[Averting blow-up] This time, we let $\nu_0$ be a uniform distribution with density $V_0(x):=\delta^{-1}\mathbf{1}_{(c-\delta,c)}(x)$ for positive constants $c< \alpha$ and $\delta < c$ such that $c < \frac{1}{2}(\alpha+\delta)$, as in the leftmost picture of Figure \ref{fig:the3rdfigure}.
-Since $\int \!xd\nu_0(x)=c-\frac{1}{2}\delta$, the idiosyncratic model must have a blow-up for such initial conditions by \cite[Thm.~1.1]{hambly_ledger_sojmark_2018}.
-In contrast, it follows from Proposition \ref{Thm_avoid_blow-up} below that the common noise model has a strictly positive probability of never blowing-up.
-In essence, the common noise can keep the mass of the system sufficiently away from the origin, so the diffusive effect can do its work and eventually rule out a blow-up from ever emerging, since the mass has become too dispersed.
-Such a situation is illustrated in Figure \ref{fig:the3rdfigure}. \end{example}
+\begin{example}[Averting blow-up] This time, we let the initial condition $\nu_0$ be a uniform distribution with density $V_0:=\delta^{-1}\mathbf{1}_{(c-\delta,c)}$ for positive constants $c< \alpha$ and $\delta < c$ such that $c < \frac{1}{2}(\alpha+\delta)$, as in the leftmost picture of Figure \ref{fig:the3rdfigure}.
+Since $\int \!xd\nu_0(x)=c-\frac{1}{2}\delta<\frac{1}{2}\alpha$, the idiosyncratic model must have a blow-up for such initial conditions by \cite[Thm.~1.1]{hambly_ledger_sojmark_2018}.
+In contrast, it follows from Proposition \ref{Thm_avoid_blow-up} below that the common noise model has a strictly positive probability of never blowing up.
+Briefly, the common noise can keep the mass of the system sufficiently away from the origin, so that the diffusive effect can do its work and eventually rule out a blow-up from ever emerging, since the mass has become too dispersed.
+This is illustrated in Figure \ref{fig:the3rdfigure}. \end{example}

 In the arguments that follow, we are interested in bounds on the loss of mass that are uniform over a given family of realisations of the common noise.
 This begins with a simple comparison argument.

 \begin{lem}[No-crossing lemma] Let $\nu_0$ be a probability measure supported on $[x_\star, \infty)$, for some $x_\star > 0$, and let $\tilde{f}, \bar{f} : [0,\infty) \to \mathbb{R}$ be two continuous deterministic functions satisfying $\tilde{f}(0), \bar{f}(0) > -x_\star$.
 Let $\tilde{L}$ and $\bar{L}$ be solutions to